kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(m\) In preparing findings and recommendations in protests, the DRO or Special Master, using the preponderance of the evidence standard, shall consider whether the Product Team actions in question were consistent with the requirements of the AMS, had a rational basis, and whether the Product Team decision was arbitrary, capricious or an abuse of discretion.
 Notwithstanding the above, allegations that government officials acted with bias or in bad faith must be established by clear and convincing evidence.

-\(n\) The DRO or Special Master has broad discretion to recommend a remedy that is consistent with §17.23.
+\(n\) The DRO or Special Master has broad discretion to recommend a remedy that is consistent with [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.23   Protest remedies.|§17.23]].

 \(o\) A DRO or Special Master shall submit findings and recommendations only to the Director of the ODRA or the Director's designee.
 The findings and recommendations will be released to the parties and to the public upon issuance of the final FAA order in the case.
 If an ODRA protective order was issued in connection with the protest, or if a protest involves proprietary or competition-sensitive information, a redacted version of the findings and recommendations, omitting any protected information, shall be prepared wherever possible and released to the public, as soon as is practicable, along with a copy of the final FAA order.
 Only persons admitted by the ODRA under the protective order and Government personnel shall be provided copies of the unredacted findings and recommendations that contain proprietary or competition-sensitive information.